wpengine/headless-docs/atlas-search/public-api/find.md

 ## Basic Usage

 To search for documents using the `find` query.
-Below you can see examples.
+Below, you can see examples:

-### Find query simple example
+### Find query basic example

 ```graphql
 query FindSimpleQuery {